 Eligibility: Each prize and fund has specific eligibility criteria.
 Currently enrolled U-M undergraduate and graduate students at the Ann Arbor campus are eligible for all prizes and funds.
 Students enrolled at UM-Dearborn or UM-Flint, as well as other institutions, should see each prize’s criteria.
 Preference is given to students who have not won previously.

-Nanette R. LaCross Prize(s) and William D. Drake Prize(s)
+The Nanette R. LaCross Prizes and the William D. Drake Prizes

 Winifred B. Chase Fellowship

 The purpose of Winifred B. Chase Fellowship is to aid students at the University of Michigan (any campus) in research in systematic botany, plant geography, and other phases of botany requiring field study or for the accumulation of plant materials for garden, herbarium, or laboratory investigations.